-If you’re dreading completing your FAFSA and have a severe fear of FOF (Filling Out Forms), we get it!
-We know the FAFSA can appear a little intimidating at first look, but the opportunity to score loans, grants, and scholarships is too good to pass up.
+If you’re dreading completing your FAFSA and have a phobia of FOF (Filling Out Forms), we get it!
+We know the FAFSA can appear a little intimidating at first, but the opportunity to score loans, grants, and scholarships is too good to pass up.

-To quench your fears and give you the energy to face the forms ahead, we’ve broken down exactly what you need to fill in your FAFSA.
+To calm your fears and give you the energy to face the forms ahead, we’ve broken down exactly what you need to do to fill out your FAFSA.
 Let’s take a look!

 FAFSA Requirement: Your FSA Account